What is an Activist Shareholder?

 The reasons for the shareholders’ activism may be financial or non-financial.
 The financial goals include cost-cutting, changes in the corporate or financial structure, or a spin-off from a merger.
-The non-financial goals are the abandonment of operations in certain markets or adoption of socially or environmentally friendly policies.
+Non-financial goals may be the abandonment of operations in certain markets or the adoption of socially or environmentally friendly policies.

 Forms of Shareholder Activism

 Activist shareholders can avail themselves of different methods to push the desired changes within or for the company.
 The most common forms of shareholder activism include:

 #1.
 Shareholder resolution

 This is a proposal that can be submitted by the shareholders for a vote at the company’s annual meeting.
 Although the management of companies generally opposes the submission of shareholder resolutions, this activism method is reasonably effective at engaging the public’s attention.

 When a group of shareholders is not content with the company’s management or its actions/decisions, it may persuade other shareholders to use their proxy votes to effect changes in the management.
 A proxy vote is a form of voting where a shareholder is not willing or is not able to attend the shareholders’ meeting and delegates their voting power to a representative.

 #3.
 Publicity campaigns